marianesfg/windows-uwp.pt-br/windows-apps-src/app-resources/tailor-resources-lang-scale-contrast.md

 ---
 author: stevewhims
-Description: "Este tópico descreve o conceito geral dos qualificadores, como usá-los e a finalidade de cada nome de qualificador."
+Description: This topic explains the general concept of qualifiers, how to use them, and the purpose of each of the qualifier names.
-title: Personalizar os recursos para idioma, escala, alto contraste e outros qualificadores
+title: Personalizar os recursos de idioma, escala, alto contraste e outros qualificadores
 template: detail.hbs
 ms.author: stwhi
 ms.date: 10/10/2017